Service of Worship Opoho Church Sunday 29 April, 2018

 God’s breath each force unfurls, igniting from a spark

-expanding starry swirls, with whirlpools dense and dark.
+expanding starry swirls, with whirlpools dense and

 Though moon and sun seem mindless things,